What Being Poor Costs Me in Energy as an Autistic Adult

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-This is why I built Spoons.
-I needed proof that having to constantly manage my low income in an already stressful environment was draining me more than just my finances.
-Spoons tracks that drain and helps me be more mindful on what specifically is draining me so I can do my best to work around it—since the problem itself is very unlikely to go away.
+I built Spoons to help track my energy and understand how this costs impacted me, and if it would leave any reserves left for anything else.
+I needed proof that having to constantly manage my low income in an already stressful environment was draining me more than just my finances, and tracking what drains me the most (Such as an unexpected high price at the grocery store, or a high surce price on Lyft) and helps me be more mindful on what specifically is draining me so I can do my best to work around it—since the problem itself is very unlikely to go away.
+At least not anytime soon.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.